-COST: $2150 or Early Bird price $1900 if fees paid in full before Dec 14, 2017.
+COST: $2245 or Early Bird price $2045 if fees paid in full before Dec 14, 2017.
 See details below for Fair-Share Exchange and multiple registration discounts.
 Course fees include tuition, PDC Handbook and resources, full catering and free camping.
-Limited bunk and private accommodation available for extra cost, or check out other accommodation options in Nimbin.
+Other accommodation options are available in Nimbin village.
 We do have a few small tents available for hire.

 Course Catering by Abundance Cafe and our permaculture chef, Melian Fertl – food features fresh garden, local and organic produce, international cuisine with options for omnivores (local free-range meats) and vegetarian diets.
 Gluten free can also be catered for.

 Fair-Share Exchange and multiple registration/couple discounts – please contact us and enquire.